Series 24 Supervising Associated Person Conduct

-The exam usually frames these issues through incentives and conflicts.
-A representative may have strong production numbers, a favored client relationship, or a business-development rationale for an arrangement that should still concern the principal.
-The stronger answer usually focuses on policy, approval, documentation, and conflict control rather than personal trust.
+The exam usually frames these issues through judgment and controls.
+A representative may have strong production numbers, a favored client relationship, or a business-development rationale for conduct that should still concern the principal.
+The stronger answer focuses on policy, approval, evidence gathering, restrictions, and conflict control rather than personal trust.

 What the principal should be screening for

-When Series 24 asks about conduct and compensation, the real question is usually whether the arrangement:
+When Series 24 asks about associated-person conduct, the real question is usually whether the behavior:

 • creates unequal treatment among customers